Eryx muelleri

 Eryx muelleri, known commonly as Müller's sand boa or the Saharan sand boa, is a species of snake in the family Boidae.
 The species is endemic to Africa.
+They are kept fairly regularly in the pet industry due to their docile nature and easy care.

 Etymology

 The specific name, muelleri, is in honor of Swiss herpetologist Fritz Müller.

 Geographic range

 E. muelleri is found in Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, Gambia, Ghana, Guinea, the Ivory Coast, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, and Togo.